awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 ## Cost

 You are responsible for the cost of the AWS services used while running this construct.
-As of this revision, the cost for running this construct with the default settings in the US East (N. Virginia) Region is approximately $X per month.
+As of this revision, the cost for running this construct with the default settings in the US East (N. Virginia) Region is approximately $2,852.32 per month.

 We recommend creating a budget through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this solution.